ingolia-lab/turbidostat-development/nephelometer/doc/operation.md

 1. Begin turbidity measurements

    Use the `m` command in the controller software.
-The turbidity measurements should read a small value between 0.1 and 0.5.
+The turbidity measurements should read a small value (typically between 0.1 and 0.5).
 Leave the measurement running during inoculation.

 1. Shut off the air input.
 Clamp the silicone tubing from the air pump to the humidifier, or detach the tubing entirely.